 CHAT

 This group is for children to assist with friendship building and understanding emotions.
-This group intends to assist children with navigating the complexities of peer relations, appropriately tending to conflict resolution and emotions that come about in relations.
+This group intends to assist children with navigating the complexities of peer relations, appropriately tending to conflict resolution and emotions that come about in relationships.